In this guide, we create a simple task definition and launch the task.

 The Task Definitions page appears and lists the created definition (

-Now that you have created a task definition, you can run it.
+Now that you have defined a task definition, you can run it.
 To do so:

 Click the drop down control on the

-timestamp-taskdefinition row and click the Launch option, as follows:
+timestamp-taskdefinition row and click the "Launch" option, as the following image shows:

 The UI lets you provide additional: